QinShuangyu/MoYoungWatchFlutterSDK/Wiki.md

 | thirdWatchFace        | int        | 3                 |
 | newCustomizeWatchFace | int        | 4                 |

-## 14.2 Gets the watchface
+## 14.2 Gets display watch face index

-Gets the watchface being displayed.
+Gets the index of the watch face being used by the watch.

 ```dart
 int displayWatchFace = await _blePlugin.queryDisplayWatchFace;